indiefan/king_smith/README.md

 1. If the treadmill is on and not currently connected to another device, it should show up in the `Discovered` list.
 Click `configure` and give it a name.

 ## Configuration is done in the UI

+## Verified Supported Models

+* C2

+(if you have a King Smith treadmill and would like to verify support, please reach out)

 ## Contributions are welcome!